trieloff/coralogix-tail-worker/README.md

 2. Select your source worker
 3. Go to Settings → Triggers
 4. Add a Tail Consumer
-5. Enter the name of your tail worker: `coralogix-tail-worker`
+5. Enter the name of your tail worker:
+   - Production: `coralogix-tail-worker-production`
+   - Staging: `coralogix-tail-worker-staging`
+   - Development: `coralogix-tail-worker-dev`

 #### Option C: Using Wrangler CLI